rohith0696/about-me/README.md

 * In order to get started we will have to **create** an **account** in the **github**  which will allow us to create repositories in order to save our work.

-* Next we have to install **git** in our local machine by using choclety, but we also need to install other tools so that we can easily work on git.
+* Next we have to install **git** in our local machine by using chocolety, but we also need to install other tools so that we can easily work on git.

 ## Required Tools: